 In 2006 I made my international debut representing Australia at the Pacific Rim Para-Equestrian Dressage International Competition, held at Milner Downs Equestrian Centre in Langley, Canada.
 I rode a borrowed horse named “Conclusive Talent,” and with only a few days practice together we won a bronze medal.

 My horse “Larundel Gelata” and I were selected to compete at the 2010 World Equestrian Games, in Kentucky, USA.
-But due to financial difficulties I was unable to compete at the event.
-I was devastated!
+I was devastated that due to financial difficulties I was unable to compete at the event.
 Shortly afterwards I decided to take a break from equestrian competition.

 I got involved in the sport of Para-Canoe in 2012, after attending a come and try kayaking day with Olympian, Amanda Rankin.
 I joined the Brisbane Canoeing Club to learn more about paddling and started regular training.
 In 2014 I experienced my first regatta at the Queensland State Canoe Sprint Championships, which reignited my competitive spirit.